ipsy-md/docs/docs/open-science/research-data-management/bids.md

     ### EEG conversion with EEG-BIDS (EEGLAB plugin, Matlab based)

-    EEGLAB plugin EEG-BIDS is a very handy and extremely intuitive tool for converting eeg data into BIDS and working with bids datasets in EEGLAB.
+    [EEGLAB](https://sccn.ucsd.edu/eeglab/) plugin [EEG-BIDS](https://eeglab.org/plugins/EEG-BIDS/#eeg-bids-vs-other-bids-software) is a very handy and extremely intuitive tool for converting eeg data into BIDS and working with bids datasets in EEGLAB.
 It is a GUI based tool which makes it simple to convert data, populate metadata files and validate the converted dataset.
-    [Here](https://eeglab.org/plugins/EEG-BIDS/) you can find the official tutorial.
+    [Here](https://eeglab.org/plugins/EEG-BIDS/EEG%E2%80%90BIDS-docs.html) you can find the official documentation.

     ### EEG conversion with Fieldtrip (Matlab based)